 As organ recitalist, he draws on exceptionally varied repertoire and performs worldwide.
 Forthcoming recitals include at Bridgewater Hall and Konzerthaus Dortmund.
 As pianist/director and organist he has performed with many orchestras, including Los Angeles Philharmonic (World Première of MacMillan’s organ concerto A Scotch Bestiary), Swedish and Munich Radio Symphony orchestras, and Berlin Philharmonic under Rattle and Abbado.
 He regularly features as piano soloist with the London Symphony Orchestra and future engagements include a special project with the Berliner Philharmoniker with Sir Simon Rattle, Danish National Symphony Orchestra and Rotterdam Philharmonic.
 In 2004, he gave the inaugural organ recital in the Walt Disney Concert Hall, Los Angeles.
 Recent recitals include Florence Cathedral, Luxembourg Philharmonie, Notre-Dame de Paris, Royal Albert Hall, Stiftskircher Stuttgart and National Grand Theatre, Beijing.

-He is a regular performer in the BBC Proms and will appear in the 2012 season as organist.
 Past appearances include three organ recitals; the UK première of A Scotch Bestiary; Last Night of the Proms in 1997 and the First Night in 2008; conducting Porgy and Bess to celebrate the Gershwin centenary and four Proms in the Park.